Pavlo-Orhunov/Lease-cars/readme.md

 ## Layout features:

+- layout made on Figma
 - HTML using BEM methodology
-- fully responsive layout
+- fully responsive layout up to 320px width
+- no use of any preprocessors and assemblers (manual work)
+- almost pixel perfect on the PC version :)
-- hamburger menu in header
+- hamburger menu on mobile devices
 - decreasing header when scrolling
 - fullscreen block
+- custom numbered list
-- slider
+- Swiper slider
-- spoilers
+- accordion spoiler
 - tabs
 - contacts form